Keesha Barthelemy, LMHC

 Staff Therapist

-Tony Gunn II begins with a comprehensive intake to understand each client’s history, strengths, stressors, and goals.
-He collaborates to establish clear, measurable objectives and develops an individualized treatment plan aligned with the client’s values.
-Using evidence-based interventions, he provides practical tools for use between sessions, monitors progress regularly and adjusts care as needed.
-When appropriate, he coordinates with other providers to promote long-term stability, resilience, and sustainable change.
+I begin with a comprehensive intake to understand each client's history, strengths, stressors, and goals.
+I collaborate to establish clear, measurable objectives and develop an individualized treatment plan aligned with the client's values.
+Using evidence-based interventions, I provide practical tools for use between sessions, monitor progress regularly, and adjust care as needed.
+When appropriate, I coordinate with other providers to promote long-term stability, resilience, and sustainable change.

 Kristen Soukup, LCSW